 What was fairly common initially was on asking the nonplussed owner of a bar or restaurant if they would care for some guides and a counter stand to display for their customers, they would respond with a "never heard of it, mate, but leave us a few copies."
 Then invariably, after a couple of hours, came the phone call… "this is great, can you deliver a couple of boxes—they've all disappeared!"

 Orders were coming in twenty-to-the-dozen, and so what we needed was the regular use of a van.
-Paul just happened to have recently purchased a little Japanese ‘bug-eyed’ S-Cargo runabout which was duly commissioned and liveried-up loudly in our familiar graphics to whizz us around the daily delivery circuit.
+Paul just happened to have going spare a little Japanese ‘bug-eyed’ S-Cargo runabout which was duly commissioned and liveried-up loudly in our familiar graphics to whizz us around the daily delivery circuit.

 The response was tremendous, a lot of newspaper column inches were devoted to our cause, folks argued about us in the letters pages, our guide was discussed in the Houses of Parliament, and we had requests from places as far away as Canada.
 (It was also flattering in a way when a certain Whitley Bay newsagent was caught putting his own price stickers on the covers.)

 Our print run soon ran out, necessitating a couple of reprints to a total of 60,000 copies.
-We produced a second run with an additional insert so advertisers who had either missed out or didn't trust us first time round could be included.
+An additional insert was inserted additionally so advertisers who had missed out (or didn't trust us) first time round could be included.
 These extra advertisement spaces were filled within an hour.